-Online puppy sale captures heart, romps off with money
+Target 8: St. Pete couple loses nearly $2,000 in puppy scam

 He decided he wanted his money back.
 Pet Services Miami Florida tried to sell him a different dog.
 But, Mr. Cooper said he was disappointed time and time again.
 He just wants his money back.

-According to Mr. Cooper, the company told him it had credited his credit card for the $680 dollars and told him a check for the rest, was in the mail.
+According to Mr. Cooper, the company told him it had credited his credit card for the $680 and told him a check for the rest, was in the mail.

 Guess what?
 No credit card credit, and no check.
 When he called Pet Service Miami Florida on it, the company changed its tune.